user00000001/TesraMainChain/README.md

 #### Docker quick start

-One of the quickest ways to get wanchain up and running on your machine is by using Docker:
+One of the quickest ways to get tesramainchain up and running on your machine is by using Docker:

 ```
-docker run -d --name wanchain-node -v /home/ubuntu/TesraMainChain:/root \
+docker run -d --name tesramainchain-node -v /home/ubuntu/TesraMainChain:/root \
            -p 8545:8545 -p 17717:17717 \
-           wanchain/client-go --rpc
+           tesramainchain/client-go --rpc
 ```

 This will start tesramain in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.